simoneSantoni/NLP-orgs-markets/week3/README.md

 ## Overview

-In week 3, we'll pursue there learning goals:
+In week 3, we'll pursue three learning goals:

 - Appreciating the anatomy of word2vec
 - Assigning a role to new forms of embeddings